 Intestinal Parasites are certainly one of the most annoying parts of owning a pet, but they do not have to define your pet.
 I have a whole herd of Rottweiler, 2 kitties, an minimum of 4 kids here every day (and often in addition to my 4 there are several others: neighbor kids, kids from school or church- some kids have pets that follow them home, and my kids certainly do that also, but they also have stray kids that follow them home 😛 It is not uncommon for my kids friends to come for dinner and 2-3 days later, they are still here!) and we have had a PLETHORA of small and not so small animals including bunnies, roosters/chickens, pot bellied pigs, turtles, ferrets, birds, sugar gliders, etc. and intestinal parasites have never been a issue.
 Sure they crop up every now and again, but most are caught through prophylactic/ routine treatment prior to any symptomatic presentation.

 IMPORTANT TO NOTE: Deworming alone WILL NOT RID YOUR PET OF PARASITES if they are still consuming them in their environment or off of themselves!
-Routine grooming is essential, but ESPECIALLY when battling intestinal parasites- it is suggested that you give your pet a THOROUGH bath on the first, third, fight and last day of treatment as well as keep them completely free of feces in between.
+Routine grooming is essential, but ESPECIALLY when battling intestinal parasites- it is suggested that you give your pet a THOROUGH bath on the first, third, fifth and last day of treatment as well as keep them completely free of feces in between.
 Kennels and bedding must also be washed thoroughly.
 As already mentioned, scooping behind your pet EVERY TIME they go potty is ESSENTIAL when treating for parasites!
 If you are deworming them to kill what they have in their bellies, but they are consuming them again immediately after, you can be battling this for a much longer period of time!!